 Option Description Filters Displays a list of the visibility and folder filters configured in the selected filter set.
-Visibility filters show or hide issues Folder filters sort the issues into the folder tabs in the Static Analysis Results view Right-click a filter to show issues that match the filter or to enable, disable, copy, or delete it.

-Option Description If Displays the filters conditions.
+Visibility filters show or hide issues • Folder filters sort the issues into the folder tabs in the Static Analysis Results view Right-click a filter to show issues that match the filter or to enable, disable, copy, or delete it. lf Displays the filters conditions.
 The first list displays a list of issue attributes, the second list specifies how to match the attribute, and third is the value the filter matches.
 Note: This option is visible when you create a new filter or edit an existing filter.
 In this case, a dialog box displays the If section.
 Then Indicates the filter type, where Hide Issue is a visibility filter and Set Folder to is a folder filter.
 Note: This option is visible when you create a new filter or edit an existing filter.
 In this case, a dialog box displays the Then section.
+For more information, see "Creating a Filter from the Issue Auditing View" on page 106.